World Soil Day: Stop Soil Erosion, Save our Future!

 that lay and hatch eggs in the soil.

 other contaminants.
-This is why underground water is some of the cleanest
+This is why underground water is one of the cleanest

 sources of water.
 In fact, according to Soils.Org, “through natural processes,